 “In addition, Army was short of 7,679 officers against 49,932 (shortage of 15.38%); bringing the overall Army shortages including officers to 35,543.”

-Purpose: Main purpose of sainik schools (SS) in the country is to create readymade pipeline for NDA and other institutions that train officer cadets for the Armed Forces.
+Purpose: The Main purpose of Sainik Schools (SS) in the country is to create readymade pipeline for the NDA and other institutions that train officer cadets for the Armed Forces.
 Off late this very purpose has been difficult to achieve as the number of cadets from SS and Military school (MS) have fallen below 10% in the NDA.

 Private institutions are still free to send children to armed forces as any 12th standard pass candidate can appear for UPSC and follow the procedure.

-Letting private parties to open sainik schools and military schools is a big losing proposition and should be stopped immediately by respective state govts including recognition and aid.
+Letting private parties to open sainik schools and military schools are a big losing proposition and should be stopped immediately by respective state govts including recognition and aid.